PUBLIC ART PROJECT BACKGROUND

 The Department of Cultural Affairs (DCA) and the Office of Councilmember Kevin de Leon of the 14th District are seeking a qualified artist or artist team to create a public artwork that will be installed at the heart of Little Tokyo on Alameda and 2nd Street in Downtown Los Angeles.
 Today more than ever, it is vital to lift up the voices of the Asian American Pacific Islander (AAPI) community and their contributions to the City of Los Angeles.
-The City would like to commission an artist or artist team to install an artwork that celebrates Little Tokyo values, its unique culture, and its rich history.
+The City would like to commission an artist or artist team to install public art that celebrates Little Tokyo values, its unique culture, and its rich history.

 Little Tokyo is a 137-year historic Japantown, that is the center of the Southern California Japanese American community and a cultural hub for broader AAPI communities.
 Little Tokyo is home to more than 50 public artworks and 15 major Japanese American and AAPI arts and cultural institutions, celebrating arts and culture as essential to its cultural and economic sustainability.
 The corner of Alameda and 2nd Street is heavily transited and sits on the main thoroughfare that connects neighborhoods to the south of Downtown, to the center of Downtown, and to the north of Union Station.
 The area surrounding 2nd Street and Alameda is seen as the gateway to the Little Tokyo neighborhood, and it is used as a major access point within Little Tokyo.